tricolibs/pennstreaty/README2.md

 The proxy will automatically get certs for the host defined in the environment and the redirecting hosts.
 See `caddy-conf/prod/Caddyfile` for details on how things are set up.

+## superuser/admin

+I don't know if there are any existing superusers on the production side, but you should be able to create and use them in the same way.